 Building a new Resolution on digital transformation

-On the afternoon of September 12, in Hanoi, Head of the Central Economic Commission Tran Luu Quang and Minister of Information and Communications Nguyen Manh Hung co-chaired the Conference "Gathering opinions on 3 Projects submitted to the Politburo".
+On the afternoon of September 12, in Hanoi, Head of the Central Economic Commission Tran Luu Quang and Minister of Information and Communications Nguyen Manh Hung co-chaired the Conference "Gathering opinions on 3 Projects to be submitted to the Politburo".

-Speaking at the opening of the Conference, Minister Nguyen Manh Hung said that the Central Economic Committee was assigned to preside over the development of the Project to review 5 years of implementing Resolution No. 52-NQ/TW dated September 27, 2019 of the Politburo (12th tenure) on a number of guidelines and policies to proactively participate in the fourth industrial revolution.
+Speaking at the opening of the Conference, Minister Nguyen Manh Hung said that the Central Economic Committee was assigned to preside over the development of a Project to review 5 years of implementing Resolution No. 52-NQ/TW dated September 27, 2019 of the Politburo (12th tenure) on a number of guidelines and policies to proactively participate in the fourth industrial revolution.

 The Ministry of Information and Communications is in charge of developing two projects to submit to the Politburo, including: Project to summarize 10 years of implementing Resolution No. 36-NQ/TW dated July 1, 2014 of the 11th Politburo on promoting the application and development of information technology to meet the requirements of sustainable development and international integration; and Project of the new Resolution of the Politburo on national digital transformation, development of digital economy - digital society (expected to be named "Resolution of the Politburo on promoting digital transformation, science and technology and innovation, bringing Vietnam into a new era").